 - 1. No fragmentation is the most typical case, as modern filesystems require extra effort to ensure sequential layout for optimal performance. - 2.
 Nested content is often the result of deletion; in the example, after the initial sequential back-to-back layout of the files, the content ahead and behind file B was deleted and replaced by A. In some cases, the file format allows nesting; e.g., JPEGs commonly have a thumbnail version of the image, which is also in JPEG format.
 This case can be solved by making multiple passes once B is carved out (and its blocks removed from further consideration) the content of A becomes contiguous, so a subsequent pass will readily extract it. - 3.
-Bi-fragmented files are split into two contiguous pieces with the other content in bed) Interleaved file content tween, which also determines how difficult the reconstruction is; if the content in the middle is easily distinguished from the content of the file (e.g., the pieces of text in the middle of a compressed image) then the problem is relatively easy.
-Otherwise, it is ambiguous and it could be quite difficult to identify the matching pieces.
+Bi-fragmented files are split into two contiguous pieces with the other content in between, which also determines how difficult the reconstruction is; if the content in the middle is easily distinguished from the content of the file (e.g., the pieces of text in the middle of a compressed image) then the problem is relatively easy.
+Otherwise, it is ambiguous and it could be quite difficult to identify the matching pieces. - 4.
+Interleaved content is a more complicated version of nesting which happens when larger files are used to fill the gaps created by the deletion of smaller ones.